Attachmate Worldwide | Contact Us | NetIQ.com

-Unable to Open Help on Windows Vista
+Unable to Open Help on Windows

-INFOConnect Enterprise Edition version 8.1
+InfoConnect Enterprise Edition version 9.1 or higher

 Reflection for IBM version 14.x